Wellness

 But a walk-in or urgent care clinic can handle a variety of conditions that many people might not realize when they are in the throes of assessing a sick or injured loved one.

-Conditions including persistent rashes (without shortness of breath), colds and flu, insect bites or ankle sprain almost never require hospital emergency care.
+Conditions such as persistent rashes (without shortness of breath), colds and flu, insect bites or ankle sprain almost never require hospital emergency care.

-“Almost any complaint can have a spectrum where that complaint can be potentially serious,” said Ian Jones, M.D., of Vanderbilt University Medical Center’s Department of Emergency Medicine.
+“Almost any complaint can have a spectrum where that complaint can be potentially serious,” said Dr. Ian Jones of Vanderbilt University Medical Center’s Department of Emergency Medicine.
 “The good thing is that the urgent care centers can often pick up on things and if they need to, can refer to the ER.”

 COVID-19 is an example of this.
 Most cases can be seen in a walk-in clinic, but symptoms such as severe shortness of breath call for a trip to the emergency department.